SAP/ui5-linter/README.md

 ```

 Currently, issues of the following rules are fixable:
-- no-globals: Usage of globals that are part of UI5 (e.g. `sap.m.Button`) are replaced with the corresponding module import (in JS files)
+- no-globals: Usage of globals that are part of UI5 (e.g. `sap.m.Button`) are replaced by the corresponding module import (in JS files)
 - no-deprecated-api: Usage of deprecated APIs
   - Usages of some deprecated APIs on `sap.ui.getCore().getConfiguration()` a.k.a.
-"Configuration Facade" are replaced with the corresponding recommended APIs (in JS files)
+"Configuration Facade" are replaced by the corresponding recommended APIs (in JS files)
   - Usages of some deprecated APIs on `sap.ui.getCore()` a.k.a.
-"Core Facade" are replaced with the corresponding recommended APIs (in JS files)
+"Core Facade" are replaced by the corresponding recommended APIs (in JS files)
   - Usages of the deprecated `tap` event handler on `sap/m/Button` are replaced by the recommended `press` event handler (in JS and XML files).
-Also associated event handler methods `attachTap` and `dettachTap` are replaced with the corresponding `attachPress` and `detachPress` methods.
+Also, the associated event handler methods `attachTap` and `dettachTap` are replaced by the corresponding `attachPress` and `detachPress` methods.
   - Usages of the deprecated `useExportToExcel` property on `sap/ui/comp/smarttable/SmartTable` are replaced by the `enableExport` property (in JS and XML files)
   - Usages of the deprecated `synchronizationMode` property on `sap/ui/model/odata/v4/ODataModel` are removed (in JS files)
   - Usages of the deprecated `minWidth` property on `sap/ui/layout/form/SimpleForm` are removed (in JS and XML files)